marnetngosi/resource-selection/README.md

 - `/figures`: Visual representations of the analytical findings.
 - `/tables`: Summarized data and statistical results in table formats.

-### Documents
-[Documents](./docs): Contains the detailed project documentation.

-- `project_overview.md`: Detailed project overview.
-- `methods_description.md`: Explanation of the methods used in the analyses.
-- `results_discussion.md`: Discussion of the results and their implications.

 =======
 # resource-selection